Nick-Sigua/Election_Analytics_Sigua/Post_election_Reflection.md

 * Republican average support model: predicted popular vote share = 12.5561 + 0.7829 (average support)

-I used such models the derive the national pv2p for both canddiates, as well as their state by state pv2p, based on national and state-level average support data, respectivley.

-Model Predictions here.
+I used such models the derive the national and state-level two-party popular vote shares for each two-party candidate in the 2020 election, based on national and state-level average support data from the 2020 election cycle, respectively.
+Ultimatley, my average support models predicted that Trump would receive 47.9% of the two-party popular vote share, and Biden would receive 52.1%.
+Moreover, I predicted that Trump would attain 219 electoral votes, and Biden would attain 319 electoral votes.
+Below is the list of the states my model predicted that each candidate would win (and receive their electoral votes from):

+Democrat states: DC, MA, RI, NY, VT, HI, MD, CA, CT, DE, WA, NJ, OR, IL, NM, VA, CO, ME, NH, MI, MN, PA, WI, NV, FL, AZ

+Republican states: NC, IA, OH, GA, TX, AK, SC, IN, MT, MO, NE, KS, UT, SD, KY, TN, LA, AL, ND, WV, MS, ID, OK, AR, WY

+Of course, such model was not perfect.
+I anticipated some uncertainity, Model did come with uncertainty, as I had an interval.
+Additionally, on the state level, biases I did not account for, could provide additional room for error.

 should I justify application to state? probs not, will roast it and mention it later on in hypothesis 1 (in my predictions, I assumed model could be applied to each state.....but did not account for bias...)

-quick recap, so maybe 150-200 words max? just provide model, variables, national model applied to states, then list of states I predicted blue and red (would be nice to include map of this, but not necessary), electoral vote and national pv2p.